 A year unattended in the wild is a long time for an electronic device.

-I guess that a sound recorder would be less vulnerable than video, but with
+I guess that a sound recorder would be less vulnerable than video,

 hundreds of kms or more would enable remote monitoring of the video's